Dathasai1234/Personal-Notes/Security/Defender for Endpoint/MDE.md

 - Microsoft recommends limiting the number of deployments using local scripts to *ten*.
 - If you want to onboard more than 10 devices, it is recommended to use other deployment options like *Group Policy* or *Microsoft Endpoint Configuration Manager*.

-- The onboarding process is straight forward for 2019 and 2022 servers as the *MDE.Windows* extention is already integrated with operating system.
+- The onboarding process is straight forward for 2019 and 2022 servers as the *MDE.Windows* extension is already integrated with operating system.
 We just have to provision it using the onboarding script
 - But in previous versions 2019 and 2012 servers needs some extra steps to onboard.
 - There are some pre-requisites for the on-boarding process.
 	- The servers needs to be updated (security updates).